freibergs/Jira-Managers/readme.md

 The scripts create and manage the following Jira issue types:

-1. Epic: One per manager, serving as a container for all tasks.
+1. Epic: One per project, serving as a container for all tasks.
-2. Task: Daily task for each manager.
+2. Task: One per manager for each project they're assigned to.
-3. Subtask: Individual project tasks under the daily task.
+3. Subtask: Daily subtask for each manager-project combination.

 The hierarchy is as follows:
 ```
-Epic (Manager Name)
+Epic (PM {Project Code})
-└── Task (Manager Name - Date)
+└── Task (PM {Project Code} - {Manager Name})
-    ├── Subtask (Manager Name - Date - Project1)
-    ├── Subtask (Manager Name - Date - Project2)
-    └── Subtask (Manager Name - Date - Project3)
+    └── Subtask (PM {Project Code} - {Manager Name} - {Date})
 ```

 ## Logging

-Both scripts log their activities to `script.log` in the project directory.
+Both scripts log their activities to log files in the project directory.
 The log includes:
 - Information about created/deleted issues
 - Errors encountered during execution
 - API responses for troubleshooting

-Log levels used:
-- INFO: Successful operations and general information
-- ERROR: Failed operations and exceptions

 ## Troubleshooting